sebastiansimmons/rust_book_2020/README.md

 ## Chapter 20: Final Project: Building a Multithreaded Web Server

-This project was really fun.
-It's the right amount of complicated and simple for an end of book project.
-It gave me a far better understanding of how to think about closures and was a better hands on multithreading project than I have done in some of my computer science classes.
+This project was great at tying everything together.
+I feel like I have a good basic understanding of the Rust language am starting to get used to the mindset required to write it.
+This server was a fun build and I plan on throwing trying to build a similar project as my first Rust project.